 Yes, you really do have to use frozen butter

 A note on the types of butter.
-This recipe has only been tested with Miyoko’s Creamery plant-based butter as it’s what I use exclusively.
-Palm shortening would be my next go-to but there are other dairy-free butter options, just be sure to use a block or stick kind and not a softened tub like option.
+This recipe has only been tested with Miyoko’s Creamery plant-based butter as it’s what we use exclusively.
+Palm shortening would be our next go-to but there are other dairy-free butter options, just be sure to use a block or stick kind and not a softened tub-like option.
 Obviously, if you’re not dairy-free, simply use regular butter, again, just not the softened tub kind.

 Yes, you really have to sift the dry ingredients

 Don’t have a classic flour sifter?
-I simply use a fine mesh sieve, works like a charm.
+We simply use a fine mesh sieve, which works like a charm.
 See the video at the bottom of the recipe card to see it in action.

 No, a cast-iron sheet-pan isn’t necessary.